Mahdi2454/a/README.md

 with the import functionality import the realm file and choose if rousource exist => Skip

-create 2 users and give them password  in credentials to use them after in user page for each one assing them roles (role mapping): the firs user Admin and manager role the second one only manager
+create 2 users and give them password  in credentials to use them after

+in user page for each one assing them roles (role mapping) you will find roles in the mamunassessmentbe client : the firs user Admin and manager role the second one only manager

+#Open the application via this url : http://localhost:4200/

+#communication between frontend and backen is with websocket

+#frontend is with angular and backend is with spring boot java